efreham1/root/proj/code_quality_report.md

 that purpose.
 All variables also have clear names.
 This means that the code is easy to understand if one understands C-syntax.
 The abstraction also helps if the code is to be refactored.
 ### #6
-No unneccasary one-liners or global variables or any other ugly hacks.
+No unnecessary one-liners or global variables or any other ugly hacks.
 This ensures readability, maintainability, and ease of debugging.
 ### #7
 The specification was almost followed completely and the code works very well in all the tests and integrations.
 The code also passes all tests in the quite extensive testing-library.
-This leads us to belive that not only is the code well written but it is also very functional.
+This leads us to believe that not only is the code well written but it is also very functional.
 ### #8
-The entire program is very defensivly programmed.
+The entire program is very defensively programmed.
 This is done by having multiple asserts in the code that ensures all parameters are what they are expected to be.
 ### A Nice Example
 ```